Ambassadors For Humanity 2025–2026 A 6-month group journey to cultivate what makes you human & share it with your world

 • 40+ hours for preparing and hosting the online calls

-6. Besides the time investment, I spend money on renting the venue, paying my team members, and buying materials I need for running the program.
+5. Besides the time investment, I spend money on overhead costs for my business, renting the venue, paying team members, and buying materials I need for running the program.
 Depending on how signups are going, I might have to spend money on online promotion, printing flyers, etc.

-7. Now, to earn the median salary for someone my age in this part of the world, I would have to generate €104 for each hour that I work on this program (excluding VAT).
+6. Now, to earn the median salary for someone my age (41) in this part of the world, I have to generate a shocking €104 for each hour that I work on this program (excluding VAT).
 To achieve this, I would need to have 20 signups for an average of €3.450 per participant (including VAT).

 So, it's complicated...
 Bravo if you made it to the end of this.
 If you want to share your reflections, feel free to message me on Telegram or through the contact form.